miamioh-cit/gns3-project-deploy/181-build.md

 ##181 Buid

-The topology is to be used in groups of 4.
+The topology is to be used with groups of 4.
+The instructor will build, and provide the following configuration to the Main Router...

+  conf t